 SEAFDEC Webinar: Impact of COVID-19 on Fisheries and Aquaculture in Southeast Asia

-Mark your calendars for the “Impact of COVID-19 on Fisheries and Aquaculture in Southeast Asia” webinar hosted by the Southeast Asian Fisheries Development Center (SEAFDEC) from 2-3 July 2020 on the Zoom platform.
+A Zoom event on “Impact of COVID-19 on Fisheries and Aquaculture in Southeast Asia” webinar was hosted by the Southeast Asian Fisheries Development Center (SEAFDEC).

 Meanwhile, fish farmers have also been limited to work outside of their homes to halt any further spread of the virus.
 In order to discuss and assess the impacts of COVID-19 on the fisheries and aquaculture sector of Southeast Asia, SEAFDEC brings together international, regional and national fisheries agencies, and industry representatives, to share information on the key impacts of the virus on the food supply chain of local, national, regional, and international trade.
 The immediate responses of the private sector to address the issues, as well as the medium-term mitigation of the impacts of some countries, will also be shared through this Webinar.